 Alligators also are inhumanely farmed commercially.
 Their hide is tanned and used to make leather goods such as shoes and handbags, while alligator meat is also considered a delicacy in many parts of the world.

-Your World Animal Foundation Adopt An Animal Kit comes in a Deluxe WAF Folder and includes:
+Your Adopt An Animal Kit comes in a Deluxe Folder and includes:

-Shipping time for World Animal Foundation Adopt An Animal Kits averages 2 to 4 business days - USA.
+Shipping time for Adopt An Animal Kits averages 2 to 4 business days - USA.
 Allow additional time for Adopt An Animal Kits orders outside the USA.
 Your Adopt An Animal Packet will arrive approximately 2 to 4 business days following shipping date.
-Shipping & Handling for Adopt An Animal Kits within the USA are by U.S.P.S.
+Shipping for Adopt An Animal Kits within the USA is by U.S.P.S.
 Priority Mail.

 INTERNATIONAL ORDERS: Average shipping time for Adopt An Animal Kits outside of the USA is 5 to 14 business days, including Canada.
 International Shipping & Handling for Adopt An Animal Kits is by U.S.P.S.
 First Class Mail.